-Today I’d like to tell you about the fantastic time I had, back in 2007, at a traditional festival of the Jola tribe.
+Today I’d like to tell you about the fantastic time I had, back in 2007, at a traditional festival of the Jola tribe. celebrating the initiation of young men into the tribe.

-A traditional Jola festival
+The Futampaf, a traditional Jola festival

 We’d been driving inland, along the South Bank Road for about 3 hours when we left the tarmac and headed off down the bumpy dirt track we’d been warned about.
 We lurched along, being jostled about like beans in a shaker, for about another hour or so, until we reached the festival site near Kanilai.
 For the last couple of years, I’d been sponsoring a little girl called Lisa, who lived in Brikama, and my hosts that day were the neighbours of Lamin, the headmaster of Lisa’s school.
 I had been invited to photograph the celebration of their sons’ initiation for an exhibition, in part to raise awareness about life in The Gambia but also to raise money to buy much-needed mosquito nets for every child at Lisa’s school.
 I had only arrived in The Gambia the day before and I really wasn’t sure what to expect.
 All I knew was that the family were from the Jola tribe, which I knew very little about, and that this was a very important event.